virantha/bricknil/README.rst

 instance consists of 3 buttons, so there are some helper methods to check if a particular button is pressed.

-BlueBrick Architecture
+BrickNil Architecture
 ######################
-This section documents the internal architecture of BlueBrick and how all the components communicate with each other.
+This section documents the internal architecture of BrickNil and how all the components communicate with each other.

 Run loops